linda-lai/ca-study-group/README.md

    $ git branch
    ```

+3. Checkout so that you are on your master branch (if you aren't already):
+    ```
+    $ git checkout master
+    ```

-3. While on your master branch, to download the latest files to your local computer, enter:
+4. While on your master branch, to download the latest files to your local computer, enter:
     ```
     $ git pull upstream master
     ```